KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

+- Rename repo
+- Parse markdown for description?
+In Browser or in script?
 - Write instructions: “How do I get my module presented perfectly?”
 - handle/mark deprecated/unmaintained modules
 - get rid of of the cloned repo files if a module is removed